brunokoga/pathfinder-markdown/prd_markdown/monsters/golem.md

 **Immunity to Magic (Ex)** An ice golem is immune to any spell or spell-like ability that allows spell resistance, with the exception of spells and spell-like abilities that have the Fire descriptor, which affect it normally.
 In addition, certain spells and effects function differently against the creature, as noted below.

-â¢ A magical attack that deals electricity damage slows an ice golem (as the _ [slow](../spells/slow.html#_slow) _spell) for 2d6 rounds, with no saving throw.
+• A magical attack that deals electricity damage slows an ice golem (as the _ [slow](../spells/slow.md#_slow) _spell) for 2d6 rounds, with no saving throw.

-â¢ A magical attack that deals cold damage breaks any _ [slow](../spells/slow.html#_slow) _effect on the golem and heals 1 point of damage for every 3 points of damage the attack would otherwise deal.
+• A magical attack that deals cold damage breaks any _ [slow](../spells/slow.md#_slow) _effect on the golem and heals 1 point of damage for every 3 points of damage the attack would otherwise deal.
 If the amount of healing would cause the golem to exceed its full normal hit points, it gains any excess as temporary hit points.
 An ice golem gets no saving throw against cold effects.

 Ice golems are humanoid automatons formed of carved ice.
 Their appearance can range from roughly chiseled figures of ice and snow to elaborately detailed ice sculptures and beautiful crystalline statues.